will-head/CV/README.md

 -	Skills: idea generation, research and development, production, resourcing, working with external creators, editing, client management, measurement and analytics

 ### Creator in Residence - Tick Done  <sub><sup>01/2019 – 07/2019</sub></sup>
--	Working with a startup micro-video platform to empower a billion people with a million new skills.
+-	Working with a startup micro-video platform to empower a billion people with a million new skills
 - Researching subject areas suitable for the online learning platform
 -	Scripting, filming and editing educational content
 -	Working with the community lead to devise content to engage the community